haythembenkhlifa/HereApiMapField/README.md

               return [

                         HereApiMapField::make('Route')
-                        ->apikey('<API_KEY>') // Optional If you specify the api key in theconfig file "here-api-map-field.php" you don't need to add it here because it will override it.https://developer.here.com/tutorials/getting-here-credentials/
+                        ->apikey('<API_KEY>') // Optional If you specify the api key in the config file "here-api-map-field.php" you don't need to add it here because it will override it.https://developer.here.com/tutorials/getting-here-credentials/

                         ->addGpsPoints($points).// you can add markers in two ways you can pass an array of markers or/and chain it with addGpsPoint like the commented code below.